alexyorke/beginning-ci-cd-book/src/chapters/Getting_started_with_GitHub_Actions.md

 Set up the continuous integration server (or build server) to compile and run the code.
 Using the information derived from the planning stage, set up the build server to compile and build the code as a baseline.
 Developers will perform changes on the codebase, and should have sufficient tooling on their workstation to test the changes.
 This tooling should match what is run on the continuous integration system.
 It is important that developers have a stable copy on their workstation so that they can perform changes to the code because otherwise it would be overwritten by other developers\' work.
 It is important that the tooling on the developer's machines matches the tooling on the build server because the build server's artifacts will be what is deployed.
 There should be sufficient tooling on the continuous integration system to make sure that there is a reasonable level of confidence that the changes are good.
 Choose activities that are prime for automation and are difficult for humans to do, such as compiling code, checking (tests), etc.

 Continuously review and refine: Continuously review and refine the documented process.
 Encourage feedback from the team for improvements.

-A useful pattern, when you don't have all of the steps automated, is to add a manual approval step.
-All this does is pauses the pipeline at a certain step, and allows you to inspect the build artifacts.
-This step should only be temporary, and automation should slowly fill in the gaps where scripting is not available.